syncfusion-content/javascript-docs/js/Chart/Technical-Indicators.md

 ### Accumulation Distribution

 To create an Accumulation Distribution indicator, set the [indicators.type](../api/ejchart#members:indicators-type) as **"accumulationdistribution"**.
-Accumulation Distribution require **‘volume’** field additionally with [dataSource](../api/ejchart#members:indicators-datasource) to calculate the signal line.
+Accumulation Distribution require **‘volume’** field additionally with the [dataSource](../api/ejchart#members:indicators-datasource) to calculate the signal line.

 {% highlight js %}